rebellsb/SQL_Rockbuster/README.md

 The aim of this project was to analyise their current performance and gain insights that will help the management team form business decisions.

 # Data
-Base data can be found here

-For visualistion please click here
+For visualistion please click [here](https://public.tableau.com/app/profile/rebekka.brandt/viz/CF3_10CustomersRevenueperCountry/Top10CitiesbyCustomer)